Ally Financial (NYSE:ALLY) Issues Quarterly Earnings Results

-Ally Financial (NYSE:ALLY) announced its quarterly earnings results on Tuesday.
-The financial services provider reported $2.33 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $1.45 by $0.88, MarketWatch Earnings reports.
+Ally Financial (NYSE:ALLY) released its quarterly earnings results on Monday.
+The financial services provider reported $2.33 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $1.45 by $0.88, MarketWatch Earnings reports.
 Ally Financial had a net margin of 30.51% and a return on equity of 14.64%.
-During the same period in the previous year, the company posted $0.61 earnings per share.
+During the same period in the prior year, the firm earned $0.61 EPS.

-The company also recently disclosed a quarterly dividend, which will be paid on Monday, August 16th.
-Investors of record on Monday, August 2nd will be paid a dividend of $0.25 per share.
+The company also recently announced a quarterly dividend, which will be paid on Monday, August 16th.
+Stockholders of record on Monday, August 2nd will be issued a $0.25 dividend.
+This represents a $1.00 annualized dividend and a dividend yield of 1.90%.
 The ex-dividend date is Friday, July 30th.
-This represents a $1.00 annualized dividend and a yield of 1.98%.
-This is a boost from Ally Financial’s previous quarterly dividend of $0.19.
-Ally Financial’s payout ratio is currently 25.08%.
+This is a positive change from Ally Financial’s previous quarterly dividend of $0.19.
+Ally Financial’s dividend payout ratio (DPR) is 25.08%.

-In other Ally Financial news, CFO Jennifer A. Laclair sold 3,334 shares of Ally Financial stock in a transaction that occurred on Monday, April 26th.
-The shares were sold at an average price of $50.00, for a total transaction of $166,700.00.
-Following the completion of the sale, the chief financial officer now directly owns 102,101 shares in the company, valued at $5,105,050.
-The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
-Also, insider Douglas R. Timmerman sold 2,917 shares of Ally Financial stock in a transaction that occurred on Monday, May 3rd.
-The shares were sold at an average price of $52.03, for a total transaction of $151,771.51.
-Following the sale, the insider now owns 104,891 shares of the company’s stock, valued at $5,457,478.73.
-The disclosure for this sale can be found here.
-Over the last quarter, insiders have sold 29,584 shares of company stock valued at $1,580,122.
-0.46% of the stock is currently owned by company insiders.
+ALLY has been the subject of a number of analyst reports.
+JPMorgan Chase & Co. increased their price objective on shares of Ally Financial from $48.00 to $54.00 and gave the stock an “overweight” rating in a research note on Thursday, April 15th.
+They noted that the move was a valuation call.
+Bank of America initiated coverage on shares of Ally Financial in a research note on Monday, April 12th.
+They issued a “buy” rating and a $64.00 price objective for the company.
+Evercore ISI initiated coverage on shares of Ally Financial in a research note on Wednesday, April 14th.
+They issued an “outperform” rating and a $55.00 price objective for the company.
+Wells Fargo & Company increased their price objective on shares of Ally Financial from $51.00 to $57.00 and gave the stock an “overweight” rating in a research note on Tuesday, April 13th.
+Finally, Deutsche Bank Aktiengesellschaft raised their target price on shares of Ally Financial from $65.00 to $70.00 and gave the company a “buy” rating in a research note on Wednesday.
+One investment analyst has rated the stock with a hold rating and fourteen have issued a buy rating to the stock.
+The company presently has an average rating of “Buy” and an average target price of $52.59.

 Ally Financial, Inc is a holding company, which provides digital financial services to consumers, businesses, automotive dealers, and corporate clients.
 It operates through the following segments: Automotive Finance Operations, Insurance Operations, Mortgage Finance Operations, and Corporate Finance Operations.